ecmwf/thermofeel/docs/source/guide/mrt.rst

 **Mean Radiant Temperature**

 All the radiation variables are in :math:`J/{m}^{-2}` and the cosine of solar zenit angle in degrees.
-Please use numpy arrays
+Please use numpy arrays.

+It returns the mean radiant temperature in Kelvin.

 .. code-block:: python